No. 14 Texas Tech wins 77-64 over Beard and No. 23 Texas

 UP NEXT

 Texas: Third consecutive game against a Top 25 opponent, Saturday at home against No. 20 Iowa State.
-The Longhorns play Top 10 teams Kansas and Baylor the following week.
+The Longhorns then play Kansas and Baylor the following week.

 Texas Tech: At West Virginia on Saturday.